Home → Admin Manual → In-depth: Admin Settings → Email Integration

 - SMTP HELO.
 Most installation will not require this, however those that do can provide it here.

 In order to send notifications and replies, HelpSpot must have a 'reply to' email address designated.
 For the recipient of these messages, this email will be the 'From' in the mail client.

 For Administrators using email integration this will simply be an account specified when creating mailboxes.
 By selecting an existing integrated account, they ensure all message sent to the notification email are integrated into HelpSpot.

 For those not using email integration, keep in mind the notification email is for outbound use only and no messages sent to this address will be captured by HelpSpot.

 In addition to specifying the notification/outbound email address, administrators must set the name of the account as it will display in the recipient's mail client.

 Dropdown selector to specify which Email Mailbox to use for outbound sending of public notes when creating requests.
 There is also the option of selecting "Do not send email" which will prevent outbound notifications of public notes.

 Request ID Prefix

 This is used only for those attempting to send requests between HelpSpot installations.
-For example, the IT and maintance departement have seperate installations but have the need to send requests to each other.
-So no installations requests are overwritten, they can proceed each request ID with letters to identify their installlation.
+For example, the IT and maintenance department have separate installations but have the need to send requests to each other.
+So no installations requests are overwritten, they can proceed each request ID with letters to identify their installation.

 The balance of the settings on this page apply to all INBOUND messages, regardless of the mailbox the message entered in from.